Maghera: History

-The old church and town were burned in the 12th century.
+The Old Church and town were burned in the 12th century.
 Afterwards, Maghera became the seat of the Bishop of Derry with a cathedral church.
 In 1246 its bishop, Germanus O'Carolan (Gilla in Choimded Ó Cerbailláin), pleading the remoteness of Maghera, obtained sanction from Pope Innocent IV to have the see transferred to Derry.

 As a result of the Plantation of Ulster and of the Rebellion of 1641 which drove out many of the first English families, Maghera and district attracted Scottish settlers.
 They came into conflict not only with the dispossessed Irish, but as tenants and as Presbyterians also with the land-owning, Church of Ireland, Ascendancy.
 A result was large-scale emigration to the American colonies (Charles Thomson, recording himself as from Maghera, signed the Declaration of Independence) and, in the 1790s, the organising of the United Irishmen.

 Despairing of reform, and determined to make common cause with their Catholic neighbours, on 7 June 1798 the United Irishmen mustered upwards of 5,000 men in Maghera.
 But the poorly armed host broke up the following morning on news of the rebel defeat at Antrim and the approach of government troops.
 A Presbyterian church elder, Watty Graham, was executed for his part, and his head was paraded through the town.
 His minister, John Glendy, was forced into American exile.

 On 12 July 1830, Orange Order and Ribbonmen clashed over demonstrations the Orange Order held in Maghera and Castledawson.
 Several Catholic homes were burnt by Protestants in the aftermath.
-Some repair of sectarian relations was achieved by an active tenant right movement, but with tenant purchase of land facilitated by the Land Acts by the end of the century the national question prevailed.
+Some repair of sectarian relations was achieved by an active tenant right movement.
+In the 1850s, Samuel MacCurdy Greer was able twice on a platform of tenant right to face down Orange opposition in the county and secure cross-community support for his election to parliament.
+But by the end of the century, with tenant purchase of land facilitated by the Land Acts and with Irish self-government ("home rule") returned to the political agenda, the national question prevailed.
 Politically the town has remained split between nationalists, now in the majority, and unionists.

 The Great Famine of the 1840s and the years that followed, resulted in a since unrecovered loss of population in the surrounding rural districts.
 In 2003 the Ancient Order of Hibernians erected a headstone to make the "Famine Plot" were local victims were buried.